Reception - History

 ---|---|

-Medieval (1250-1500) and Renaissance (1500-1750) Medicine Why was there continuity in ideas about the cause of disease during the period 1250-1750?
-Explain how people attempted to prevent the spread of disease 1250-1750?
-Explain the methods used to treat and care for the sick in the period 1250-1750?
+Why was there continuity in ideas about the cause of disease during the period 1250-1750?
+How did people attempted to prevent the spread of disease 1250-1750?
+How did people treat and care for the sick in the period 1250-1750?

 |

-Industrial (1750-1900) and Modern Medicine (1900-present) Explain why there was change in the understanding of the causes of disease from 1750-present day?
-Explain the actions taken by individuals and institutions to prevent the spread of disease 1750-present day?
-Explain the methods used to treat and care for the sick in the period 1750-present day? |
+Why were there was change in the understanding of the causes of disease from 1750-present day?
+Why were the actions taken by individuals and institutions to prevent the spread of disease 1750-present day significant?
+How did the methods used to treat and care for the sick in the period 1750-present day change from the Medieval and Renaissance period? |

 ---|---|

-The British sector of the Western Front 1914-1918, injuries, treatments and the trenches How do historians use sources and ask questions for an enquiry into medicine in the British sector of the Western Front?
+How do historians use sources and ask questions for an enquiry into medicine in the British sector of the Western Front?
 What types of illness and injuries were experienced by soldiers in the British sector of the Western Front?
 What medical developments were made in surgery and medicine to treat soldiers in the British sector of the Western Front? |

-Causes and Crises of the Cold War (1941-1956) How did ideological and military differences after WW2 bring about the Cold War?
+How did ideological and military differences after WW2 bring about the Cold War?
 How did the cold war intensify with the creation of armed camps (NATO and Warsaw Pact) in Europe?
-Explain the importance of the Hungarian uprising for relations between East and West? |
+Why were the Hungarian uprising for relations between East and West significant? |

 ---|---|

-Crises and Ending the Cold War (1958-1991) Explain the importance of the build-up of arms in intensifying the cold war in the 1960s?
-Explain the importance of détente in improving east to west relations in the 1970s?
-Explain the importance of Gorbachev’s new thinking in bringing an end to the Cold War? |
+Why did the build-up of arms in intensify the cold war in the 1960s?
+Why was détente significant in improving east to west relations in the 1970s?
+Why was Gorbachev’s new thinking significant in bringing an end to the Cold War? |

-The early civil rights movement 1954-1964 Why was there segregation and discrimination in the South in the 1950s?
+Why was there segregation and discrimination in the South in the 1950s?
 Why was there success in challenging segregation in education and transport in the 1950s?
 What impact had non-violent, direct action had on the civil rights movement by 1963? |

 Year 11 - History